List of films considered the worst: Manos: The Hands of Fate (1966)

 The low-budget horror film Manos: The Hands of Fate, made by El Paso insurance and fertilizer salesman Hal P. Warren, concerns a vacationing family kidnapped by a polygamous cult of pagans.
 The film was conceived after Warren bet Academy Award-winning screenwriter Stirling Silliphant that anyone could make a horror movie.
 Warren was convinced by the film's cinematographer and stunt coordinator that most of its glaring mistakes could be fixed in a Dallas post-production studio, when in reality the two wanted to quickly wrap the production because they were not being paid.
 Several technical gaffes made it into the film, including scenes filmed out of focus, a marking slate being seen in one shot, the scarf on the female lead's head disappearing and reappearing, and an insect bumping the camera lens.
 The film was shot with a camera that could not record sound and had a 32-second maximum shot length.
 All dialogue was later dubbed by Warren and four others, including a grown woman who dubbed the voice for a seven-year-old girl.

-It opens with a nine-minute driving scene that the filmmakers intended to use for cast and crew credits, but failed to do so.
+Manos opens with nine minutes of monotonous driving scenes reportedly intended to be overlaid with opening credits that were never added.
 The movie includes dialogue spoken while all characters are facing away from the camera, a character complaining about it getting dark while the sun is brightly shining, and the character Torgo, a satyr with overly large thighs, that three women attempt to massage to death.
 The film gained notoriety and cult popularity by being featured on Mystery Science Theater 3000, and was the show's most popular episode.
 The film has a rare 0% approval rating on Rotten Tomatoes, and Entertainment Weekly says the movie is "widely regarded as, quite simply, the worst movie ever made".
 Even Warren himself would later admit his film was one of the worst ever, suggesting it might make a passable comedy if redubbed.
 The film was later restored and released on Blu-ray in 2015.